justinziegler/code-samples/README.md

 ## Dev environment

 - Ensure NodeJS is installed and in your path
-- Within a powershell prompt navigate to the location of the code repository
+- Within a terminal navigate to the location of the code repository
 - Run `npm i`
 - Run `npm start`
 - Navigate to [localhost:3000](http://localhost:3000/).